 Almost every law enforcement agency in the nation reports crime data to the community.
 This allows organizations to respond effectively to emerging crime trends and analyze the amount and types of criminal activity occurring.Arlington has historically reported crime data using the Uniform Crime Report or (UCR) in summary format.
-In 2017, the Arlington Police Department will transition from Summary Format to the National Incident Based Reporting System or NIBRS.
+In 2017, the Arlington Police Department transitioned from Summary Format to the National Incident-Based Reporting System or NIBRS.
 This web page provides an overview of the data reporting process and what the community can expect to see.
 While the department still publishes summary UCR reports, it is anticipated that the organization will begin publishing NIBRS reports in 2018.

 In 2017, the Arlington Police Department began transitioning from Summary Format UCR to NIBRS.

 - The department is moving from summary reporting to more detailed reporting of crimes occurring in the city.

 - Detailed crime data reporting allows the department to better understand trends in offenses.

 - Uniformity is critical for crime data reporting.
 The amount of detail provided by NIBRS is expected to enhance the speed, availability, accuracy, and usefulness of crime data.

 - Provides monthly aggregate crime counts for eight index crimes called Part I Crime.

 - Records one offense per incident.

 - Does not distinguish between attempted and completed crimes.